cheerful/freckle-apidocs/content/v2/projects.md

 Any projects are included in this request that cannot be archived will be ignored and will not affect the Response.

-## Unarchive multiple Projects at once
+## Unarchive multiple projects at once

 ~~~
 PUT /projects/unarchive